kjk/siser/README.md

 * implementing poor-man's analytics

-Logging for debugging adds a little bit more structure over adhoc logging.
+Logging for debugging adds a little bit more structure over ad hoc logging.
 I can add some meta-data to log entries and in addition to reading the logs I can quickly write programs that filter the logs.
 For example if I add serving time to http request log I could easily write a program that shows